 The scientific, economic, and political questions surrounding climate change have long been with us.
 This report focuses instead on a relative newcomer: the legal debate.
-Though the first court decision related to climate change appeared 18 years ago, such litigation has proliferated in just the past five.
+Though the first court decision related to climate change appeared 19 years ago, such litigation has proliferated in just the past six.
+Representatives of some suing organizations and states acknowledge that a prime cause for this litigation surge was inaction by Congress and the executive branch during the George W. Bush Administration with regard to mandatory constraints on greenhouse gas (GHG) emissions.

-The court cases, decided and pending, arise in seven contexts.
+The court cases, decided and pending, arise in eight contexts.
 The first is the Clean Air Act (CAA).
-In April, 2007, the Supreme Court held in Massachusetts v.
-EPA that at least as to mobile sources of emissions (cars, trucks), EPA has authority under the CAA to regulate greenhouse gas (GHG) emissions.
-This decision puts pressure on EPA to move forward as well with regulation of GHGs from stationary sources (powerplants, factories).
+In Massachusetts v.
+EPA, the Supreme Court held that as to mobile sources of emissions (cars, trucks), EPA has authority under the act to regulate greenhouse gas (GHG) emissions.
+This decision puts pressure on EPA to move forward as well with regulation of GHGs from stationary sources (power plants, factories).

-Second, litigation under the Marine Mammal Protection Act, and current and likely litigation under the Endangered Species Act, raise the possibility that the impacts of climate change on wildlife may constrain government and private activities associated with GHG emissions.
+Second, litigation under wildlife statutes, particularly the Endangered Species Act, raises the possibility that the impacts of climate change on wildlife may constrain private activities that emit GHGs.

-Third, what about federal energy statutes?
-A much-publicized decision held that under the Energy Policy and Conservation Act, the United States must monetize the benefits of reduced carbon emissions as part of setting light-truck fuel economy standards.
-The Outer Continental Shelf Lands Act also has been invoked.
+Third, energy statutes have been invoked.
+It has been held, for example, that under the Energy Policy and Conservation Act, the United States must monetize the benefits of reduced carbon emissions as part of setting light-truck fuel economy standards.

-Fourth, various statutes requiring federal government analysis and information dissemination - the National Environmental Policy Act (NEPA), Global Change Research Act, and Freedom of Information Act - have generated climate-change litigation.
-NEPA suits make up the most numerous category of climate-change litigation.
-Courts appear to agree that if a plaintiff can establish standing, NEPA can be used to compel agency consideration of the climate change effects of its actions.
+Fourth, various statutes requiring federal government analysis and information dissemination the National Environmental Policy Act (NEPA), Global Change Research Act, and Freedom of Information Act-have generated climate-change litigation.
+NEPA suits make up the most numerous subset of this category.
+Courts agree that if a plaintiff can establish standing, NEPA can be used to compel agency consideration of the climate change effects of its actions.

-Fifth, can common law tort theories such as nuisance be used to force cutbacks in GHG emissions, or payment of damages?
-All four decisions thus far have denied relief to plaintiffs on lack of standing or political question grounds.
+Fifth, common law tort theories such as nuisance have been invoked, not yet successfully, to force cutbacks in GHG emissions, or payment of damages.
+Several cases are on appeal.

-Sixth are the suits challenging state regulation of GHG emissions from motor vehicles as preempted by the federal corporate average fuel economy standards or federal authority over foreign policy.
-The two rulings thus far have rejected these challenges.
-Moreover, these issues will be moot unless EPA's denial of California's request for a waiver of federal preemption under the CAA is overturned in court.
+Sixth are the preemption suits.
+These challenge state regulation of GHG emissions from motor vehicles as preempted by the federal corporate average fuel economy standards or federal authority over foreign policy.
+The two rulings thus far have rejected these challenges, but are on appeal.
+California's suit attacking EPA's denial of its request for a waiver of federal preemption under the Clean Air Act has now been stayed, pending EPA reconsideration of the denial.

-Seventh, chiefly with respect to coal-fired power plants, what role will be played by state utilities laws?
+Seventh, chiefly with respect to coal-fired power plants, are suits under state utilities laws.